ninjudd/cake/README.md

       (println "running tests...")
       ...)

-Dependencies for a task are denoted by a set.
-For the `deftask` macro, dependencies are tasks that should be invoked before the task being defined.
+Dependencies for a task are denoted by a set after the task name.
+In this case, each dependency is just the name of a task that should be invoked before the task being defined.

 ### File Tasks

 The `defile` macro is used to define file generation tasks.
-Instead of a symbol, the task is named by a string that is the path to the file relative to the project root.
-Dependencies of `defile` tasks are essentially when clauses that say to invoke the file task only if any of the dependencies have changed since the last time the file was generated.
+Instead of a symbol, the task is named by a string that is the path to the file relative to the project

-    (defile "lib/deps.clj" #{"project.clj"}
+    (defile "web.xml" #{"web.yaml"}
-      "This task is only ran if project.clj is newer than lib/deps.clj" (println "generating lib/deps.clj from project.clj...")
+      "This task is only run if web.yaml is newer than web.xml" (println "generating web.xml from web.yaml...")
       ...)

+As shown by this example, `defile` dependencies can be the name of a file.
+Two things will happen in this case:

+ 1. the file task for `web.yaml`, if it exists, will be run before the `web.xml` task.
+ 2. the body of the `web.xml` task will only be run if `web.yaml` is newer than `web.xml.

 You can also mix file and task dependencies for both macros.
-Within the dependency set, strings represent file generation tasks and symbols represent regular tasks.
+Within the dependency set, strings represent file tasks and symbols represent regular tasks.

-    (deftask uberwar #{"web.xml" compile}
+    (deftask deploy #{"web.xml" uberwar}
-      "This appends a condition to the task. `uberwar` will only be ran if web.xml was touched, or compile was ran, since `uberwar` was last invoked.")

-TODO: Re-opening task documentation
-TODO: :when clause documentation
+      "Always generate web.xml and uberwar before deploying")

 ## Command-line Arguments